flash62au/WiTcontroller/README.md

   - Set/unset a multiplier for the rotary encoder
   - Power Track On/Off
   - Disconnect / Reconnect
+  - Put ESP32 in deep sleep and restart it
+- Have up to 6 throttles, each with an unlimited number of locos in consist.
+Default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
 - Limited dealing with unexpected disconnects.
 It will throw you back to the WiThtottle Server selection screen.
-  - Put ESP32 in deep sleep and restart it
 - Boundary between short and long DCC addresses can be configured in config_buttons.h
 - The default speed step (per encoder click) can be configured in config_buttons.h
+- The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)

 **ToDo:**
 - Speed button repeat (i.e. hold the button down)
 - Deal with unexpected disconnects better
   - automatic attempt to reconnect
-- Functions are currently only sent to the earliest selected loco
-- ability to change facing of a loco in consist
 - Keep a list of ip addresses and ports if mDNS doesn't provide any
 - Remember (for the current session only) recently selected locos